EmiOrellana/furniture-designer/README.md

 `/app`, so the landing's **Start** button actually opens the app.
 The other servers each show one half of the site in isolation.

-The landing needs no compilation — it is static files the browser reads as-is.
+The landing needs no compilation: it is static files the browser reads as-is.
 The app does, because it is TypeScript split across modules.

 ## Deploy